eggman87/gifsnap/README.md

 });
 ```

+Notes:

-app module is just for local testing.
+- app module is just for local testing.

-cleanup of library still needs to happen.
+- code is a little messy...will be refactored soon.